The six exceptions to Northam’s mask mandate and what they mean for you

 “There seems to be no consistent plan put forth to address how these medical exemptions are going to be utilized,” Moore said.

-Moore works in several courts around central Virginia, including one in Powhatan, where 8News spoke to him Wednesday.
+Moore works in several courts around central Virginia.
 He said the judges he works with are not on the same page.

 “They’re all over the place.
 Some judges are saying they’ll issue a show cause if people don’t wear the masks.
 Other judges are saying they’re not going to enforce it, it’s not their job, it’s an individual choice,” he said.